A shopping cart is the centerpiece of almost every e-commerce website.

 Cart Restoration Strategies

-From the customer’s perspective, having extra items in the cart after logging in may be confusing and undesired, especially if done during the checkout process and especially if the shopping carts are large and complex.
+From the customer’s perspective, having extra items in the cart after logging in may be confusing and undesired, especially if it happens during the checkout process and especially if the shopping carts are large and complex.

-There are five possible solutions (not all are supported by SAP Commerce OOTB):
+There are five possible solutions, not all supported by SAP Commerce OOTB:

 - Non-interactive

-- “Session cart priority”.
-If a customer has an anonymous cart, the account-linked shopping cart will be ignored after the login.
+- “Session cart priority.”
+If a customer has an anonymous cart, the account-linked shopping cart will be ignored after login.
 If an anonymous cart is empty, the shopping cart contains the items from the account-linked cart.

-- “Merge”.
-Combine the shopping carts together so the user still has a single shopping cart, and the merged cart replaces the old account-linked cart, and inform the user about the changes,
+- “Merge.”
+Combine the shopping carts together so the user still has a single shopping cart, the merged cart replaces the old account-linked cart, and the user is informed about the changes.

 - Interactive:

-- “Interactive” Explaining the situation to the customer and letting him decide what he wants to do, namely, which cart to keep or if he wants to merge them:
+- “Interactive” Explaining the situation to the customer and letting them decide what they want to do, namely which cart to keep or whether they want to merge them:

 - with your present items